 Children with Down syndrome are more likely to have breathing difficulty at night and will have surgery to fix this.
 But despite this, the struggle persists — at that point is it genetic phenotype, or poor habits around sleep?

 And, to make things more challenging for parents, there’s very little information out there to get them started on the right foot when it comes to improving their child’s sleep.
 Most doctors and specialists cannot do more than suggest supplements or medications for your child.
 Many people will say that because children with Trisomy 21 have a genetic issue, there’s little that can be done to change that.

 And, it’s not your child’s diagnosis that leads to their poor sleep — chances are, your child just doesn’t have the skills yet to sleep great.

 Whether your child is just a few months old, or a few years old, great, independent sleep skills can be taught.
 Your child is incredibly smart, and your child’s sleep plan should reflect this!

 My goal is to give parents the tools and guidance they need to make a great night’s sleep happen in the most holistic way possible.
 Parents get recommendations that are specific to their child, and step by step instructions on how to get their child sleeping independently, for longer stretches, and waking up rested the next day.

 Changing anyone’s sleep takes a lot of work and consistency, but your child with Trisomy 21 needs this!
 Sometimes, all it takes is having someone keeping you accountable and guiding you in the right direction.

 If you’re ready to get your child with Trisomy 21 sleeping better, contact me to book your first assessment call!

-Melissa Doman is a sleep consultant for children with down syndrome.
+Melissa Doman provides sleep consulting in Pennsylvania for children with down syndrome.
 At Melissa Doman Sleep Consulting, we understand that you face special challenges, and that’s why we offer services only to parents with special needs children.
 Please contact us today to get more information on how we can help you and your child the rest you need.